-Rainfall (millimetres) How likely is this flood to happen ^ Potential impacts ^ 71.6 mm in 6 hours to 90 mm in 12 hours 1% (or greater) chance in any year (as shown on map, see page 4 ) ■ 214 total properties anticipated to be impacted with 52 buildings anticipated to experience above floor level flooding.■ Buildings likely to be affected include the Beaufort Scout and Girl Guide Hall as well as the Railway Hotel.■ Flooding may cut access to Racecourse Road.
-38 mm in 1 hour to 80 mm in 12 hours 2% (or greater) chance in any year ■ Flooding is expected to impact 211 total properties with 44 buildings anticipated to experience above floor level flooding 31 mm in 1 hour to 68 mm in 12 hours 5% (or greater) chance in any year ■ Flooding is expected to impact 209 properties with 39 buildings anticipated to experience above floor level flooding.■ Flooding overlaps the Beaufort Railway Line to a depth of 0.30m.■ Access may be cut to Neil Street (Western Highway).
-26 mm in 1 hour to 59 mm in 12 hours 10% (or greater) chance in any year ■ Flooding is expected to impact 197 properties, with 32 buildings anticipated to experience above floor level flooding.
-21 mm in 1 hour to 50 mm in 12 hours 20% (or greater) chance in any year ■ Flooding is expected to impact 181 properties with 21 buildings anticipated to be flooded above floor.■ Central Highlands Water Sewer Pumping Station may start to be impacted.■ Access may be cut to High Street, Albert Street, Albert Street, Leichardt Street, Willoby Street and Havelock Street.
+Rainfall mm How likely is this flood to happen^ Potential impacts^ 71.6 mm in 6 hours to 90 mm in 12 hours 1% (as shown on map, see page 4) ■ 214 total properties anticipated to be impacted with 52 buildings anticipated to experience above floor level flooding.■ Buildings likely to be affected include the Beaufort Scout and Girl Guide Hall as well as the Railway Hotel.■ Flooding may cut access to Racecourse Road.
+38 mm in 1 hour to 80 mm in 12 hours 2% ■ Flooding is expected to impact 211 total properties with 44 buildings anticipated to experience above floor level flooding 31 mm in 1 hour to 68 mm in 12 hours 5% ■ Flooding is expected to impact 209 properties with 39 buildings anticipated to experience above floor level flooding.■ Flooding overlaps the Beaufort Railway Line to a depth of 0.30m.■ Access may be cut to Neil Street (Western Highway).
+26 mm in 1 hour to 59 mm in 12 hours 10% ■ Flooding is expected to impact 197 properties, with 32 buildings anticipated to experience above floor level flooding.■ Flooding may cut access to King Street.
+21 mm in 1 hour to 50 mm in 12 hours 20% ■ Flooding is expected to impact 181 properties with 21 buildings anticipated to be flooded above floor.■ Central Highlands Water Sewer Pumping Station may start to be impacted.■ Access may be cut to High Street, Albert Street, Albert Street, Leichardt Street, Willoby Street and Havelock Street.

-^This table includes information from previous flood events
+[^]This table includes information from previous flood events